Sam Wo

 What to Order

-Jook (Congee): Rice porridge cooked until silky, topped with your choice of protein.
-Preserved egg, fish, beef, or the classic “sampan” with multiple toppings.
-This is soul food, the kind of thing that fixes whatever’s wrong with your day.
+Jook (Congee): Rice porridge cooked until silky, topped with preserved egg, fish, beef, or the classic “sampan” combo.

-Chow Fun: Wide rice noodles stir-fried with your choice of meat.
-The beef version is a local favorite.
+Chow Fun: Wide rice noodles, beef is the local order.

 Practical Info